EE2022 - Introduction to Electrical Energy Systems

 The module is designed specifically to help students develop a broad systems perspective and an understanding of the principal elements of electrical energy systems.
 Furthermore, lectured materials are relevant to PE exams.
 The expectation is that students completing the module will be able to handle adequately the electrical aspects of a broad range of application topics.
 This will serve as the foundation for higher-level topics in power engineering.
 Furthermore, and most important, they will be prepared to work effectively with electrical engineers on joint solutions to complex problems.

 EE5702 - Advanced Power Systems Analysis

 Synthetic Biology - iGEM Competition

 Synthetic biology is an interdisciplinary branch of biology and engineering.
 The aim is to systematically engineer genetic circuits to manipulate life, programming organisms to perform any desired task.
 Research demands contemporary gene synthesis technology and advanced biotechnological techniques to build living systems—often by using skills attained by training in many fields.

 The International Genetically Engineered Machine (iGEM) competition is a worldwide synthetic biology competition involving high school students, undergraduate students, and graduate researchers.
 PEng Lab has been supervising and training undergraduate students to compete at iGEM since 2017.
-Outcomes of our undergraduate students can be viewed at the following links: 2019, 2018, and 2017.
+Outcomes of our undergraduate students can be viewed at the following links: 2021, 2019, 2018, and 2017.
 In particular, our team won Best Manufacturing Project, Best New Part Collection, and Best Wiki in 2021.
 We also came Second in the Undergraduate Grand Prize.